Page cover

-Social-Engineer Toolkit (SET) es una herramienta de código abierto diseñada para pruebas de ingeniería social.
+Social Engineering Toolkit (SET) es una herramienta de código abierto diseñada para pruebas de ingeniería social.
 Fue creada por TrustedSec y está integrada en Kali Linux.
-Permite ejecutar una variedad de ataques, como phishing, clonación de sitios web, explotación de redes sociales, etc.
+Permite ejecutar una gran variedad de ataques, como phishing, clonación de sitios web, explotación de redes sociales, etc.

 Instalación y ejecución